 - Red Onion

-The dressing is a tangy, spicy vinaigrette that gives life to the chunky cowboy caviar ingredients.
+The dressing is a tangy, spicy vinaigrette that gives life to the chunky cowboy dip ingredients.

-The amount of dressing is light to keep focus on the cowboy caviar ingredients.
+The amount of dressing is light to keep focus on the tasty main ingredients.

 - Apple Cider Vinegar